jasontconnell/imgorg/readme.md

 `imgorg`'s job, if it so chooses to accept, is to find all instances of `jason_drunk.jpg` as they are strewn about in filesystem land (matching up by content hash), and copy them all to a folder structure with year/month/day/ following its modified time, and then some folders indicating where it found it.
 This can be a big set of nested folders but it can later be hand organized, knowing that `imgorg` did the [grunt work](https://www.jasontconnell.com/2018/08/26/grunt-work-principle).

-As of this writing, it will only copy and leave the originals alone.
-Because it's still in dev and I haven't perfected the folder structure yet.
+~~As of this writing, it will only copy and leave the originals alone.
+Because it's still in dev and I haven't perfected the folder structure yet.~~

+This can now delete files and folders with the -delete flag.

 ## Usage

 ```
 imgorg -base c:\base\dir -sub "sub1,sub2" -dst c:\out\dir -roots "albums,pictures" -ignore _vti_cnf -workers 10
 ```

+### All Flags

 - base is the base folder to search.
 - sub is for when you want to search subfolders instead.
 In my case, they are all stored on my Google Drive, but I want to search a few subfolders in there rather than searching the entire Google Drive folder.